-Shows created on the Arena can be loaded into any other Avolites Titan console, but not to older non-Titan consoles as the showfile format is different.
+Shows created on the Quartz can be loaded into any other Avolites Titan console, but not to older non-Titan consoles as the showfile format is different.

 Showfiles from newer versions of Titan may not load correctly into consoles with older versions of Titan.

 Although your show is safe on the console's internal hard disk, it's a good idea to also save it to a USB pen drive which you can take with you in case something bad happens to the console or if you want to transfer a show to a different console.
-USB sockets are provided next to the menu buttons and on the rear of the console.